riga/homectrl/README.md

 homectrl
 ========

-Lightweight Home Automation Web App for the Raspberry Pi using Nodejs, socket.io and Bootstrap.
+Lightweight plugin-based home automation web app for the Raspberry Pi using nodejs, socket.io and bootstrap.

+Note: Ongoing rewrite.